Jang Na-ra: Early life and education

 Jang was born in 1981 and spent most of her childhood in Yeokchon-dong, Eunpyeong District, in Seoul, South Korea.
-She appeared with her father, actor Ju Ho-seong (stage name), which real name is Jang Yeon-gyo, in the play Les Misérables in her primary school days, thus sparking her interest in becoming an actress.
-Jang also went on to become a model for television advertisements in her high school days before entering Chung-Ang University's Department of Theater, Faculty of Fine Arts where she majored in Theater and Film in March 2000.
+She appeared with her father, actor Ju Ho-seong (stage name), whose real name is Jang Yeon-gyo, in the play Les Misérables in her primary school days, thus sparking her interest in becoming an actress.
+Jang also went on to become a model for television advertisements in her high school days before entering Chung-Ang University's Department of Theater, Faculty of Fine Arts, where she majored in Theater and Film in March 2000.
 She graduated 10 years later, on February 19, 2010.
-The delay was due to her continuous work since her debut after she entered the university.
+The delay was due to her continuous work since her debut after entering the university.
 She also received an alumni association award for her contributions to the university during the graduation rites.

 Career

 Music

 Jang made her debut in the entertainment world as a singer in May 2001.
 She started her singing career by becoming a trainee and by signing a contract with SM Entertainment.
 Jang released her debut album First Story with the title track Burying My Face In Tears.
-Initially, it was not well-received and only reached number 12 in Korean music charts.
-After starring in the popular sitcom New Nonstop, she became more well-known and released the other tracks in the album such as her pop ballad style song, Confession and the April Story, ranked at the top in various music charts.
+Initially, it was not well-received and only reached number 12 on Korean music charts.
+After starring in the popular sitcom New Nonstop, she became more well-known and released the other tracks in the album, such as her pop ballad style song, Confession and the April Story, which ranked at the top in various music charts.
 The album sold 300,000 copies.
 Jang then became a host for MBC's music show, Music Camp and KBS's talk show Love Story.
 By the end of 2001, she received several New Female Artist awards from year-end Music Awards ceremonies and New MC awards from Entertainment Awards ceremonies.

-In October 2002, Jang released her second album, Jjang Nara Vol.2 Sweet Dream.
-The song Sweet Dream became immensely popular and reached number 1 in Korean music charts, instantly making Jang a household name.
-The album also became one of the top selling albums of that year in South Korea.
+In October 2002, Jang released her second album, Jjang Nara Vol. 2 Sweet Dream.
+The song Sweet Dream became immensely popular and reached number 1 on Korean music charts, instantly making Jang a household name.
+The album also became one of the top-selling albums of that year in South Korea.
 Due to the success of Sweet Dream, Jang won several awards, including two Daesang awards or the Grand Prize (equivalent to Korean Top Artist of the Year) from MBC Music Festival and KBS Music Awards.
 She also received the Korean Singer of the Year from China's CCTV-MTV Awards in 2003.

 In December 2003, Jang released her third album, aptly titled 3rd Story, which included top tracks I am a Woman Too and Is That True?.
 Jang released a Best Hits Album in 2004 consisting of songs from her 3 previous albums.
 She followed it up with her fourth album titled My Story released in December 2004, consisting of hit songs such as I Love School and Winter Diary.